-As of April 2013 we have 76 Associate Members and 41 Voting Members.
+We currently have 89 Associate Members and 67 Voting Members.

-- Married circa 1654 to Hester Pitt, daughter of Col. Robert Pitt of Isle of Wight Co., Va, and had:
+- Married circa 1654 to Hester Pitt, daughter of Colonel Robert Pitt of Isle of Wight Co., Virginia and had seven children:

-- On Committee to adjust the Virginia/Maryland boundary on the Eastern Shore.
+- On the Committee to adjust the Virginia/Maryland boundary on the Eastern Shore.